 Not all stains are the same.
 In this article, you can find out how to successfully combat the most common stains with simple household products and without any chemicals.

-For stains: react quickly!
+In case of stains: react quickly!

-After all, careless rubbing or water can cause the stain to penetrate even deeper into the fibers.
+Careless rubbing or water can cause the stain to penetrate even deeper into the fibers.

 These most common types of stain can be removed with standard household products:

-• Coffee stains
+- Coffee stains

-• Red wine stains
+- Red wine stains

-• Grease and oil stains
+- Grease and oil stains

-• Blood, egg and urine stains
+- Blood, egg and urine stains

-• Deodorant and sweat stains
+- Deodorant and sweat stains

-• Chocolate stains
+- Chocolate stains

-• Baby bowel movements and vomit
+- Baby bowel movements and vomit

-In general, it is of course also important to follow the care instructions on the garments, as particular care is required with delicate materials, colored and dark fabrics.
+In general, of course, it is also important to follow the care instructions on the garments, as particular care is required with delicate materials, colored and dark fabrics.
 Stain treatment can also cause new stains due to fading and residues in the fibers.
 For silk garments in particular, it is better to go to a professional dry cleaner to avoid lasting damage.

 Dark coffee stains on clothing or textiles